Turkish Masters 2022: David Gilbert dumped out of tournament after shock defeat to Andy Hicks

 Michael Holt made it through with a 5-2 win over John Astley with breaks of 70, 78, 61 and 117.

-Michael White pulled off an upset as the unranked Welshman defeated Akani Songsermsawad 5-3.
+Michael White pulled off an upset as the unranked Welshman defeated Sunny Akani 5-3, while Anthony McGill burned the midnight oil in beating Jamie Clarke 5-3.

 --